pypa/virtualenv/docs/development.rst

 Both methods produce identical results: a release commit and tag on ``main``.
 Pushing the tag triggers the `Release workflow <https://github.com/pypa/virtualenv/actions/workflows/release.yaml>`_ which builds the sdist, wheel, and zipapp, publishes to PyPI via trusted publisher, creates a `GitHub Release
-<https://github.com/pypa/virtualenv/releases>`_ with the zipapp and SBOMs attached, and updates `get-virtualenv
+<https://github.com/pypa/virtualenv/releases>`_ with the zipapp, SBOMs and VEX document attached, and updates
-<https://github.com/pypa/get-virtualenv>`_.
+`get-virtualenv <https://github.com/pypa/get-virtualenv>`_.
 A failed publish needs the recovery procedure below.

 **Via GitHub Actions (recommended)**